AymaRehman/DE0917_Lab1/README.md

 Run with:
 `./calc -d e:/c/source_folder -o e:/c/output_folder text-file_to_process.txt`

+Software:
+This code will work only on Windows, neither on Linux nor on MacOS as indicated in code comments.
+`// directory path should be separated by one forward slash / withot any slash at the end `

 ## Main Arguments

 This program expects at least 2 and at most 5 arguments: